 Bwindi NP vs. Mgahinga Gorilla NP

-In my opinion, the misty Bwindi National Park is a must-visit when you travel to Uganda!
+In my opinion, the foggy Bwindi National Park is a must-visit when you travel to Uganda!
 I loved the natural beauty and mystic feeling of the place.
 Seeing the hills covered in mist makes you immediately think of the movie Gorillas in the Mist: The Story of Diane Fossey.

 Also, don’t forget that Bwindi is a UNESCO World Heritage Site and Uganda's no. 1 destination to visit.
 The forest is home to half of the world’s remaining gorilla population and has to date 36 gorilla groups within Bwindi Impenetrable National Park.
 Only 17 families can be visited for gorilla trekking in the park because they are the so-called habituated gorilla groups.
 The other gorilla families are still wild, though some are still undergoing the gorilla habituation process.
 Habituated means the gorillas are used to human presence; a process that takes one single ranger up to 3 years.

-For those reasons, you can’t go wrong when booking an Uganda gorilla trekking safari in Bwindi Impenetrable Forest National Park.
+For those reasons, you can’t go wrong when booking a Uganda gorilla trekking safari in Bwindi Impenetrable Forest National Park.